 "Precious in the sight of the Lord is the death of his saints."
 This brings before us an aspect of death which is rarely considered by believers.
-It gives us what may be termed the (Heb.
-4:15).
-Here, then, may be another rea-Godward side of the subject.
+It gives us what may be termed the Godward side of the subject.
 Only too often, we contemplate death, like most other things, from our side.
-The text tells us that from the viewpoint of Heaven the death of a saint is neither hideous nor horrible, tragic or terrible, 3.
-Because death affords the Lord an opbut "precious."
+The text tells us that from the viewpoint of Heaven, the death of a saint is neither hideous nor horrible, tragic, terrible, but "precious."
 This raises the question, Why is the death of His people precious in the sight of the Lord?
 What is there in the last great crisis which is so dear unto Him?
-Without attempting an exhaustive reply, let us suggest one or two possible answers.
+Without attempting an exhaustive reply, let us suggest one and troubles.
+Concerning His people of old it is or two possible answers.

-1. Their persons are precious to the Lord. the Father says to His trembling child, "Fear
+1. Their persons are precious to the Lord.